 This legislation is used to regulate claims and provide certain protections to New Hampshire consumers, for example:

-Guaranteed Benefits in the Case of Company Failure: If an insurance company is unable to make payments on death claims, the New Hampshire Life and Health Insurance Guaranty Association will cover up to $300,000 of death benefits, and up to $100,000 in cash reimbursement.
-This is so that consumers have confidence that their beneficiaries will receive at least some of their death benefit, though the amount is the same regardless of how much the policy is worth.
+Guaranteed Benefits in the Case of Company Failure.
+Sometimes an insurance company is unable to make payments on death claims.
+The New Hampshire Life and Health Insurance Guaranty Association will cover up to $300,000 of death benefits.
+And up to $100,000 in cash reimbursement.
+This is so that consumers have confidence that their beneficiaries will receive at least some of their death benefit.
+But the amount is the same regardless of how much the policy is worth.

 These regulations don’t just protect consumers; they also protect insurance companies from fraud.
 For example, New Hampshire insurers may challenge any information in your insurance application for up to two years from the policy’s effective date.
 If they find any evidence of fraud, they can terminate your policy immediately.